Published 08:02 IST, January 28th 2021

 Advertisement

-After three straight offseasons of making big splashes in transforming Bills into AFC contenders, Brandon Beane isn’t making any big promises this year.
+After three straight offseasons of making big splashes in transforming the Bills into AFC contenders, Brandon Beane isn’t making any big promises this year.

 Advertisement